About

 I often work with a concept of tender curation where a component of an artwork requires tactile interaction or tending throughout the process of creating and sharing the project.
 The central intent of my practice is to continually explore and reposition sensory experiences that encourage an expansion into different modalities of thinking, sensing or responding.
 As thoughtful beings located in a universe that is largely unknown, there is infinite potential for creating new ways of relating to ourselves and the diverse phenomena we share this earth-home with.

-contact: kelly dot andres at gmail dot com
+Contact: kelly dot andres at gmail dot com